-Alkaline Diet Scientific Proof
+Alkaline Diet Proof: Scientific Evidence

 The alkaline diet works.
 That is a fact.
 An irrefutable, scientific fact, as I am about to prove to you.
+The evidence for the alkaline diet is there and has never been stronger.

 BUT, I know it’s important for people to see the science, read the facts and see the proof before they commit.